-Markets.com allow you to execute a minimum of trade of 0.01 Lot.
+Markets.com allows you to execute a minimum trade of 0.01 Lot.
 This may vary depending on the account you open.
 The maximum trade requirements vary depending on the trader and the instrument.

-As a market maker Markets.com may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically have larger capital and minimum trade requirements.
-Market makers typically have lower minimum deposit, smaller minimum trades requirements and no commission on trades.
+As a market maker, Markets.com may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically has larger capital and minimum trade requirements.
+Market makers typically have a lower minimum deposit, smaller minimum trade requirements and no commission on trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Markets.com also offers a number of useful risk management features, such as stop losses (with trailing stops), limit orders negative balance protection price alerts and much more.
-You can see all of the account features offered by Markets.com and much more.
+Markets.com also offers a number of useful risk management features, such as stop losses, limit orders negative balance protection price alerts and much more.
 You can see all of the account features offered by Markets.com here.

-Finally, we’ve listed some of the popular funding methods that Markets.com offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Markets.com offers its traders below.

-Markets.com support a wide range of languages including Arabic, Chinese, Dutch, English, French, German, Italian, Japanese, Norwegian, Polish, Romanian, Russian, Spanish, and Turkish
+Markets.com support a wide range of languages including Arabic, Dutch, English, German, Greek, Italian, Portuguese, French .

-Markets.com have a BrokerNotes double AA support rating because Markets.com offer over three languages
+Markets.com has a BrokerNotes double AA support rating because Markets.com offer over three languages

-As Markets.com is regulated by CySEC, Financial Services Board, every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
+As Markets.com is regulated by CySEC, Financial Services Board, the FCA, ASIC, FSCA, and the BVI FSC , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy: